golang-malawi/qatarina/docs/developer.md

 ## Setup Taskfile (Optional)

-You can setup Taskfile to simplify the dev process (or you can run all command manually)
+You can set up Taskfile to simplify the dev process (or you can run all commands manually)

 ```bash
 go install github.com/go-task/task/v3/cmd/task@latest